skrey/yellow-extensions/release/README.md

 ## How to create a plugin or theme?

 Create a repository for each plugin/theme.
 The name of your repository should be `yellow-plugin-xyz` or `yellow-theme-xyz`.
 Your code doesn't have to be perfect, but make sure it works in the [developer kit](https://github.com/datenstrom/yellow-developers).
-Fork the official repository `yellow-plugins` or `yellow-themes`.
-Add your repository to the README and send a pull request.
+Then fork the official repository `yellow-plugins` or `yellow-themes`.
+Add your repository to the file `README.md` and send a pull request.

-## How to create a software release?
+## How to release a plugin or theme?

-You can create a software release at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/command).
+Increase the version number in your code.
+Then create a software release at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php release` followed by the directory of your repository.
-This will update the necessary files in the official repository `yellow-plugins` or `yellow-themes`.
-Upload and send a pull request.
+This will update all necessary files.
+Upload the changes and send a pull request.

-## How to configure updates?
+## How to configure a software release?

 The following settings can be configured in file `update.ini`: